Sennhesier Momentum On-Ear review

 But mids and top-end are equally important to paint the full picture, particularly the way that they balance out against one another.
-Again, the Momentums continue to delve the quality.
+Again, the Momentums continue to deliver the quality.
 Top-end is never overpowering and doesn't feel excessively processed, while the mid sits nestled in the middle without too much drive.
 Snare drums don't rip through the range, while vocals in modern mixdowns have enough impact to carver through the audio scape.

 Oh, and they're loud too: 112dB is proudly delivered to the ears.
 We got plenty enough volume out of them without noticeable distortion at any level.
 Even tracks that typically deliver a little crunch - think Foals' Prelude from Holy Fire - came out as clean as we've ever heard them.